rawho/whatsapp-cricket-bot/README.md

   [new twiliio account](https://www.twilio.com/try-twilio)

+* There is some other steps too.
+You have to send some msg to a special phone number given by them, That you can follow them , then only you can recieve messeges.

 * After that you have to note down two credentials:
   * Account SID
   * Auth Token

   ***Big tip : Don't share it with anyone*** 🤣🤣🤣
 ### Installation